 The huge, silvery, thistle-like leaves of towering cardoons make it a stunning addition to the back of a border.
 Just perfect for some leafy seclusion in your favourite relaxation spot.

 Adding fragrance, color and height, traditional sweetpeas would have to be your first option if you could only choose one plant.
 Once you know how to grow sweetpeas, they will quickly become an integral part of your cottage garden ideas.

 Give them a wigwam of hazel branches to scramble up and over and sweet peas will be off, their tendrils winding through the twiggy frame to create a sensational summer display.

 'Three Times As Sweet' is new – and the first cultivated modern grandiflora variety, with a ton of that lush, rich and evocative scent that's the signature of these cottage garden classics.

 The tri-color blooms of this variety blend lavender-blue, purple and white to create an eye-catching display that's just the perfect finishing touch to a cottage garden.

-How do you plan a cottage garden?
+How do you lay out a cottage garden?

+When deciding how to layout a cottage garden, the trick is not to overthink it.
 Cottage gardens are traditionally simple and regular in layout, with a path to the door, and rectangular beds on either side packed with unrestrained planting.